Azure/Solution-Architecture-Questions/docs/technical-requirements.md

    * How are you creating new software artifacts?
    * How do you deploy the new software artifacts across your environments?
 * Compliance
    * Key Concepts
         * SOC
         * HIPAA
         * ISO
         * PCI
     * Questions:
+        * Are you subject to security audits?
-        * Do you have any compliance standards from the organization or industry?
+        * Do you have any compliance requirements?
         * How do you currently track compliance?
 Who is responsible for system compliance?